USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - distinguished doctoral dissertations,

-- highly recognised achievements which are the basis for conferring the academic degree of habilitated doctor or habilitated doctor of arts,
+- highly recognised achievements which are the basis for conferring the academic degree of habilitated doctor or habilitated doctor of arts;

-The Minister's award
+The Minister’s Award

-An employee of the University of Warsaw, on the basis of the Regulation of the Minister of Science and Higher Education of 23 January 2019 on the awards of the minister responsible for higher education and science, may receive the Minister’s award for:
+An employee of the University of Warsaw, on the basis of the Regulation of the Minister of Science and Higher Education of 23 January 2019 on the awards of the minister responsible for higher education and science, may receive the Minister’s Award for:

-b) overall achievements.
+b) lifetime achievements.

-- new knowledge in a scientific field or discipline not aimed at direct commercial application, or
+- new knowledge in a scientific field or discipline not aimed at direct commercial application or

-- carrying out development work as a result of which knowledge or skills currently available, including computer tools or software, were acquired, combined, formed or applied in order to plan production and to design and develop altered, improved or new products, processes or services – excluding activities involving routine and periodical changes made to them, even if such changes are improvements;
+- carrying out development work as a result of which knowledge or skills currently available, including computer tools or software, were acquired, combined, formed or applied in order to plan production and to design and develop altered, improved or new products, processes or services – excluding activities involving routine and periodical changes made to them, even if such changes are improvements,

 - artistic creativity resulting in tangible or intangible artistic work, including artistic performance, which makes a significant contribution to cultural development;